khoabug112310/tehcwiz6/README.md

 - Product filtering, sorting, and searching features (using client-side JS).
 - Display of geolocation (HTML5 Geolocation), real-time clock, and scrolling ticker with updates.
 - About Us, Contact Us, and Feedback pages (form UI only, no actual submission).

-**Excludes (Constraints from SRS):**

-- Server-side data storage (only read from JSON, no writing).
-- Actual form submission functionality (e.g., Buy Now button non-functional).
-- Use of ready-made templates or AI/GPT copied code (except AI-generated images with credit).
-- Full backend; focus on responsive frontend.

 ## 3. User Types and Functional Requirements